Twitter Search widgets are easy to create.

 - You can change widget colors and size

 - Test the results.
 If good, click Finish & Grab code.
 Copy and paste the widget code to your blog or website.
 Done.

-TIP: If you tweet using a hastag no one in your market uses, you can create the widget which will only display your tweets with the hashtag.
-Just make sure you put the “#hastag” in quotes
+TIP: If you tweet using a hashtag no one in your market uses, you can create the widget which will only display your tweets with the hashtag.
+Just make sure you put the “#hashtag” in quotes

 The above sample I created using “New York” “open house” — the quotes are to pull these exact phrases.

 Experiment with the widget to get results which will keep folks on your website or blog.